Spring Garden Revival

 Contact Hanover's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Hanover is overseen by the Department of Public Works, which provides seasonal collection from April through November.
-Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs, secured with biodegradable twine.
-The Transfer Station operates with specific hours and permit requirements for contractors, and coordinates on-site composting.
-Healthy plant material, such as annual removals and perennial divisions, is accepted for municipal composting, while diseased or invasive species require special handling and landfill disposal.
-Finished compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and consult the Fire Department for guidance on fire-resistant mulch and moisture maintenance during drought.
+Proper garden debris management in Hanover is coordinated through seasonal programs operated by the Department of Public Works.
+From April through November, residents may dispose of garden waste using biodegradable paper bags—plastic bags are prohibited per MassDEP regulations.
+Pruned branches must be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and 50 lbs.
+The Transfer Station provides additional disposal options, including on-site composting, with specific hours and permit requirements for contractors.
+Healthy plant material is accepted for municipal composting, while diseased or invasive species require special handling and landfill disposal.
+Finished compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall, with bulk delivery for large projects.
+Fire safety is also a priority: mulch must be set back 3-5 feet from structures, and fire-resistant hardwood mulch is recommended, especially during drought.
+For more information or to coordinate large-scale debris removal, contact:

 Hanover Department of Public Works